nengo/nengo/README.rst

 In the interactive visualizer, right click on the background of the visualizer to pick things to see; right click on the things to pick data to plot.
-The rest is all very intuitive :smiley:.
+Items can be dragged to be moved around and resized by the edges.
+Plots can be customized by right-clicking on them.
+The play button in the bottom-right starts the simulation.

 Alternative usage
 -----------------